upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 - Add a new else if block to the getNewURLFromResourceID() function if required
 - Do the necessary region and resourceID substitutions as above
 - Add a map set to the getServiceFromResourceType() function for the service:resourceID (ARN substring) navigation
-- Test navigation by ARN, resourceID and ARN substring in browser
+- Automated test navigation by ARN, resourceID, ARN substring, URL substring in browser
 - Create and submit pull request referencing issue #

 ## TODO